MiamiOH-CSE274/Portfolio/README.md

 TODO: Answer the following questions about choosing data structures.
 (5 points each)

 * If I needed a data structure to store a set of strings, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove items, and check to see if an item is already in the set.)

+If I were to create a data structure to store a set of unordered strings I would undoubtedly implement a hash table because after putting the string through a hash function; adding, finding, removing and checking if a string exists would run in constant time.
+However, if the set were to have some kind of order such as most searches or occurrences(such as the Zeitgeist project), I would probably implement an array instead of, or in addition to, my hash table.
+That way, the retrieval of a string based on its order would run in constant time; whereas if I were to solely implement a hash table, it would take O(n) time.

 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

-* If I were to implement a data structure for a grocery list I would probably used a Linked list.
-Linked lists allow for more convenient adding and removing of items in between one another which is optimal for when I think of things I want to add or remove at different times.
-In addition, if I were to use an Array-Based list, I would have to grow() the list if I added too many items, which would usually mean doubling the size of my list.
+If I were to implement a data structure for a grocery list I would probably used a Linked list.
+Linked lists allow for more convenient adding and removing of items in between one another which is optimal for when I think of things I want to add or remove at different times.If I were to use an Array-Based list, I would have to grow() the list if I added too many items, which would usually mean doubling the size of my list.
 I would not want to carry an abnormally large list around the supermarket if I wasn't going to use all of the space on it.

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

 * Imagine that I'm implementing a network router.
 It needs to keep a queue of packets waiting to be sent out over the network, but this queue need a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if X doesn't have any waiting.
 Which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.